MEEDOO99/MEEDOO/Home.md

-Wiki for the Discord group.
+English Learning Discord group.

-# Rules
+### Rules in other languages
 Copies of the rules in different languages.

 [English](https://github.com/OracleNine/English/wiki/Rules)